-- Ensure complaints are treated in a fair and objective manner and that a efficient and consistent approach is undertaken with the assessment of all complaints. - Enable appropriate implementation of enhancements to Council's administrative processes through the effective management of complaints. - Foster an organisational culture of continuous improvement. - Establish relevant and on-going training to build the capacity of staff to effectively manage complaints.
+- Provide a framework for the resolution of complaints about the administrative actions of Council which is easy to understand and readily accessible to all. - Ensure complaints are treated in a fair and objective manner and that an efficient and consistent approach is undertaken with the assessment of all complaints. - Enable appropriate implementation of enhancements to Council's administrative processes through the effective management of complaints. - Foster an organisational culture of continuous improvement. - Establish relevant and on-going training to build the capacity of staff to effectively manage complaints.